wangziqi2013/wangziqi2013.github.io/_posts/2022-08-03-illuminator.markdown

 baseline page slots.
 Since the virtual memory system hides the physical address for user space programs, the page compaction process is transparent to application programs.
+This process, however, cannot move pages that contain kernel data structures, because kernel refers to its own data structure using a special virtual address range that direct-maps the entire physical address space.
+The virtual-to-physical mapping in this direct-mapped region is hardwired, and cannot be changed even for page compaction.
+As a result, khugepaged cannot allocate 2MB chunk, if the chunk contains an unmovable page.